Artist: Jean-François Millet (French, Gruchy 1814–1875 Barbizon)

-A faggot gatherer clutches in one hand the day's harvest and in the other, her child.
-The impending storm is more than an inconvenience to these peasants whose subsistence depends on the stray sticks of firewood they have gathered.
-Throughout the 1840s, the number of homeless peasants increased dramatically in France, reaching a crisis in the recession of 1847 and contributing to the fall of King Louis-Philippe in the 1848 revolution.
-Millet's singular image, recalling Delacroix in its depth of emotion and Daumier in its graphic economy, probably represents Millet’s first treatment of this theme.
+The impending storm poses a real threat to this woman and her child, whose subsistence depends on the stray sticks of firewood they have gathered.
+Throughout the 1840s the number of homeless peasants increased dramatically in France, reaching a crisis in the recession of 1847 and contributing to the fall of King Louis-Philippe in the 1848 revolution.
+Millet's singular image, rivalling Delacroix in its depth of emotion and Daumier in its graphic economy, probably represents Millet’s first treatment of this theme.
 He reworked the composition in a painting now in the Denver Art Museum.